 Below you see a couple of projects built with our DYO Framework.
 Most apps are actually built for publishers with their own branding.

-We have had numerous requests over the last couple of years from authors of illustrated children’s books who want their book made into an app.
-We literally have had dozens and dozens of requests, discussions and emails with some of these authors, but in most cases initial development was just too costly.
+We have had numerous requests over the last couple of years from authors of illustrated children’s books who want their illustrated book made into an app or animated ebook.
+We literally have had dozens and dozens of requests, discussions and emails with authors, but in most cases initial development was just too costly.

 Since then we have developed apps for ourselves and for other companies, but we also developed our own book framework.
 This framework is very suitable as the basis for most illustrated books.
 You can see this as a co-development solution, whereby the authors can decide which part they do themselves and which part we can do for them, thus making it more affordable.